 In other words, for me the question was never term or permanent.
 It was: How much term and how much permanent?

 Why so much life insurance?
 Partly because as a 20-year-old I saw firsthand what happens to a family when a parent dies (we lost my mom to a heart attack at 44).
 Mostly though, this is simply a matter of how I think about and manage risk.

-- How much life insurance do you need?
-Get an estimate with this life insurance calculator.
+- Calculate how much life insurance you might need to protect your loved ones with this life insurance calculator.

 Read more about life insurance:

 - What your family needs to know about your life insurance policy

 - What type of life insurance do you need?